Community detection in temporal multilayer networks, with an application to correlation networks: Effect of inter-layer coupling on a multilayer partition

 For any $\omega>0$, any partition with the same intra-layer partitions as $\mathcal{C}_0$ and a nonzero value of persistence yields a higher value of multilayer modularity than $\mathcal{C}_0$.
 This follows immediately from the expression of the multilayer quality function:

-Increasing persistence without changing intra-layer partitions increases the second term of $Q(C\vert\p{\mathcal{B}})$ without changing the first.
-(In Section \ref{Subsection5.2}, we prove that $\omega > 0$ is both necessary and sufficient for an optimal partition to have a positive value of peristence.)
+Increasing persistence without changing intra-layer partitions increases the last term of $Q(C\vert\p{\mathcal{B}})$ without changing the other terms.
+(In Section \ref{Subsection5.2}, we will prove that $\omega > 0$ is both necessary and sufficient for an optimal partition to have a positive value of persistence.)
 To obtain the multilayer partition in panel (e), we combine all of the sets in panel (d) that contain $1_s$ into one set and all of the sets that contain $N_s$ into another set.
 This partition has a persistence equal to $N(\vert\mathcal{T}\vert-1) - 4$, and any other way of combining the sets in $\mathcal{C}_0$ yields a lower value of persistence.

-Let's examine Fig.~\ref{FIG5.1} further.
-We now consider the multilayer partitions in panel (e), where both changes in network structure occurs; panel (f), where only the stronger change occurs; and panel (g), where neither change occurs.
-We denote these multilayer partitions by $\mathcal{C}_1,\mathcal{C}_2$, and $\mathcal{C}_3$, respectively, and we note that $\text{Pers}(\mathcal{C}_1) < \text{Pers}(\mathcal{C}_2)< \text{Pers}(\mathcal{C}_3)$.
-The value $\omega$ of inter-layer coupling determines which partition of these three has the highest value of multilayer modularity.
+We now examine Fig.~\ref{FIG5.1} further.
+We consider the multilayer partitions in panels (e)--(g).
+The example in panel (e) shows the structural changes from both layer 3 [see panel (b)] and layer 6 [see panel (c)], the example in panel (f) shows only the change from layer 6, and panel (g) does not show either change.
+As we quantify shortly below in terms of modularity cost, the change in layer 6 is the ``stronger'' of the two changes.
+We let $\mathcal{C}_1$ denote the multilayer partition in panel (e), $\mathcal{C}_2$ denote the multilayer partition in panel (f), and $\mathcal{C}_3$ denote the multilayer partition in panel (g).
+Additionally, note that $\text{Pers}(\mathcal{C}_1) < \text{Pers}(\mathcal{C}_2)< \text{Pers}(\mathcal{C}_3)$.
+The value $\omega$ of inter-layer coupling determines which partition of these three has the largest value of multilayer modularity.
 To see this, we compute the modularity cost of changing static community structure within layers in partition $\mathcal{C}_1$ in favor of persistence.
 (Such a computation is a multilayer version of the calculations for static networks in \cite{Good2010}.)
-The intra-layer modularity cost in $\mathcal{C}_1$ of moving node $5_s$ from the community $\{1_s,2_s,3_s,4_s,5_s\}$ to the community $\{6_s,7_s,8_s\}$ in layers $s\in\{3,6\}$ is
+The intra-layer modularity cost in $\mathcal{C}_1$ of moving node $5_s$ from community $\{1_s,2_s,3_s,4_s,5_s\}$ to community $\{6_s,7_s,8_s\}$ in layers $s\in\{3,6\}$ is